lemonsevens/lemonsevens-gruntworks/operations/project-planning/3_resource-selection.md

 Let me verify the required files in the context:

 I have found in the context:
-✓/✗ Resource Plan documentation in [filename]
+✓/✗ Resource Plan documentation in `planning/resource-plan.md`
-✓/✗ Configuration/Specification files:
+✓/✗ Configuration/Specification files in `planning/resources/`:
   [list any found files]

 [If any files are missing, add this line:]